thephpleague/factory-muffin/UPGRADING.md

 ### Deleting

 You can delete all your saved models with the `deleteSaved` function.
 If one or more models cannot be deleted, a `League\FactoryMuffin\Exceptions\DeletingFailedException` will be raised after we have attempted to delete all the saved models.
-You may access each underline exception, in the order they were thrown during the whole process, with the `getExceptions` method which will return an array of exceptions.
-It should be noted that you can set a custom delete method before you get going with the `setDeleteMethod` function.
+You may access each underline exception, in the order they were thrown during the whole process, with the `getExceptions` function which will return an array of exceptions.
+It should be noted that you can set a custom delete function before you get going with the `setDeleteMethod` function.
 It's recommended that you call the `deleteSaved` function from PHPUnit's `tearDownAfterClass` function.
 A full example is included in the readme.

 ### Other BC Breaks

-The `attributesFor` method no longer accepts a class name as the first argument, and the `generateAttr` method no longer accepts a class name as a second argument.
+The `attributesFor` function no longer accepts a class name as the first argument, and the `generateAttr` function no longer accepts a class name as a second argument.
 Please pass an actual model instance to both functions instead.

 ### Installing This Version